Diesel Mechanic Careers: A Comprehensive Guide

 Diesel Mechanic Career Education Requirements

 Most employers require at least a high school diploma or GED.
-However, the Bureau of Labor Statistics (BLS) reports that an increasing number of employers prefer candidates with postsecondary education.
+However, the U.S. Bureau of Labor Statistics (BLS) reports that an increasing number of employers prefer candidates with postsecondary education.
 Those who attend a trade school first can pursue the field with a strong core knowledge that employers can develop further.

 The diesel mechanic school at Universal Technical Institute (UTI) was developed with the help of industry leaders to help students develop the skills many employers value in entry-level candidates.1 Course topics include:

-• Diesel Engines Service & Repair.
+• Diesel engine service & repair

-• Diesel Hydraulic Systems.
+• Diesel hydraulic systems

-• Vehicle Electronic Systems and Technology.
+• Vehicle electronic systems and technology

 A student trains on diesel engine repair in a UTI lab in Long Beach, California.